-“Come on, I watched you with Cait on her birthday.
+“Come on, I watched you and Cait on her birthday.
 You've got moves."
 She grabs my hand.

-“One dance.”
-I say , letting her to pull me up.
-Tess winds her arm around my waist as we move to the dance area.
+“One dance,” I say, letting her pull me up.
+Tess winds her arm around my waist as we fight our way to the dance floor.

-I try to keep some distance between us, but she clings to me like a vine.
-Each time I step away, she tightens her hold.
-“Relax, Adam.
+I try to space between us, but she clings to me like a vine.
+Each time I step back, she tightens her hold.
+“Relax.
 It's just a dance,” she whispers in my ear after my third attempt.
 It may well be, but I don’t want to be this close to Tess.
-She’s like a sister to me, and it feels wrong.
+It feels wrong.
 She grinds against my crotch, and, despite my objection, my body reacts.
-"Mmm," Tess moans against my neck, and I remove her arms from my neck and firmly set her aside.
+"Mmm," she murmurs approvingly, and I loosen her arms from my around neck and firmly set her aside.